farirpgs/fari-app/lib/srds/fate-core.md

 When you succeed with style, you get a situation aspect with two free invocations instead of one.

-{example}

-While deep in the Caverns of Yarzuruk, Cynere is in the unfortunate position of having to fight some animated temple golems.
+> While deep in the Caverns of Yarzuruk, Cynere is in the unfortunate position of having to fight some animated temple golems.
+>

-The first couple of exchanges have not gone well, and she’s taken a couple of big hits already.
+> The first couple of exchanges have not gone well, and she’s taken a couple of big hits already.
 Lily says, “Amanda, you said there was a lot of filigree and furnishings and stuff laying around, right?”
+>

-Amanda nods, and Lily asks, “Can I knock some of it over in order to trip these guys up a bit?
+> Amanda nods, and Lily asks, “Can I knock some of it over in order to trip these guys up a bit?
 I imagine if they’re big, clodhopping golems, they aren’t as agile as I am.”
+>

-She says, “Sounds fine to me.
+> She says, “Sounds fine to me.
 Sounds like you’re trying to create an advantage with Athletics.
 One of the golems gets to roll a defend action against you, just because it’s close enough to get in your way.”
+>

-Cynere has Athletics at Great (+4).
+> Cynere has Athletics at Great (+4).
 Lily rolls and gets a +1, for a Superb (+5) result.
 The nearest golem rolls to defend and only gets a Fair (+2).
 Cynere succeeds with style!
 Lily places the aspect Cluttered Floor on the scene and notes that she can invoke that aspect twice for free.
+>

-Amanda describes the golems’ difficulty with their footing, and now Cynere’s got a little bit of an advantage in the coming exchange...
+> Amanda describes the golems’ difficulty with their footing, and now Cynere’s got a little bit of an advantage in the coming exchange...

 If you’re using create an advantage on an existing aspect…